Elevator to the Gallows

 Story & Plot Summary: Elevator to the Gallows

-Quick Plot Summary: Released in 1958, Elevator to the Gallows is a Crime, Drama, Thriller film directed by Louis Malle.
+Quick Plot Summary: Released in 1958, Elevator to the Gallows is a Crime, Drama, Thriller film directed by Louis Malle, written by Roger Nimier.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving Jeanne Moreau.
+It provides a scannable look at the movie's central conflict involving Jeanne Moreau as Florence Carala.

 Story Breakdown